s341507/data2410-portfolio2/docs/rapport.md

 sudo docker-compose up
 ```

 After the docker containers were up and running, we decided to set up host profiles for active and passive checks between the zabbix agent and server in the docker stack.
 This was to ensure that everything connected properly.
-The web frontend is hosted on VM1 port 80 as per the assignment description, so to reach it, we simply typed the address in a web browser.
-In later steps of the assignment, we set up an nginx proxy that allowed us to reach the frontend trough the localhost-address.
+The web frontend is hosted on VM1 port 80 as per the assignment description.
+At this point in the assignmnet we typed the address ito a web browser to access the web frontend.

 <!--
 TODO